-4. Disconnect the optical drive ribbon cable from the logic board.
+4. Using a black stick, slightly raise up the brown locking connector to loosen the optical drive ribbon cable.
+Disconnect the optical drive ribbon cable from the logic board.

 5. Warning: Handle the optical drive at the sides only.
 Do not touch or press anywhere else on the drive.